aka7/alerta-terraform/README.md

 $ terraform apply
 ```

-alerta should be ready to be tested at http://public_dns/
+alerta should be ready to be tested at http://<EC2_PUBLIC_DNS>

+NOTES on consul:
+This exmaple just demostrates use of consul provider in terraform, using the demo consul endpoint.
+If you have your own consul setup, then change the details in main.tf to point to your own consul endpoint.
+Goal here is set the alerta end point, so when launching other instances, we can retrieve the end point address using consul to know where to send our alerts to.
+Example is purely to show how one can do service discovery using consul.